Updated December 2024

 The United States was the first country to develop MIRV technology, deploying a MIRVed Intercontinental Ballistic Missile (ICBM) in 1970 and a MIRVed Submarine-Launched Ballistic Missile (SLBM) in 1971.
 The Soviet Union quickly followed suit and by the end of the 1970s had developed their own MIRV-enabled ICBM and SLBM technology.

-India and Pakistan are also experimenting with MIRV technology.
-In January 2017, Pakistan reportedly tested a MIRVed missile, the Ababeel.
-Senior Indian defense officials, meanwhile, have indicated that future iterations of the Agni-class long-range missiles will be MIRVed.
+India and Pakistan are experimenting with MIRV technology.
+In January 2017, Pakistan reportedly tested a MIRVed missile, the medium-range Ababeel.
+India, meanwhile, completed its first successful flight test of a MIRVed Agni-5 ICBM in March 2024.

 Learn more about MIRVed missiles by checking out our infographic.